melvyn2/ThatChat/README.md

 Known Issues
 ------------
-Compeletly vulnerable to MITM (no authenticity checks)
+Compeletly vulnerable to MITM (no authenticity checks); Server signing coming soon.

 PyQt5 fix for PyInstaller required for correctly building project (wont fix here).
 Click on the pyinstaller link and follow the instructions in the comment.